Use JavaScript to Format Dates and Times on the Web

 The function

-- Creates a
+• Creates a span element.

-attribute with its value set to the original datetime format.
-In modern browsers, readers who hold their mouse pointer over an element with a title attribute for about two seconds will see the content of the title attribute appear in a pop-up. - Calls for a localized date stamp and adds it into the element’s text content, which will be immediately visible to visitors.
+• Adds a title attribute with its value set to the original datetime format.
+In modern browsers, readers who hold their mouse pointer over an element with a title attribute for about two seconds will see the content of the title attribute appear in a pop-up.

-- Returns the
+• Returns the span element.

 Transformation, first version